ismailtarik/sign_language_recognition/README.md

 6. Quit the program using the `Esc` key and open `train.ipynb` to retrain the model.

 ### Retraining Steps:
-1. Open `train.ipynb` in Jupyter Notebook.
+1. Open `training.ipynb` in Jupyter Notebook.
 2. Execute each cell to preprocess the dataset and train the model.
 3. Save the new model to replace the existing one in the `model` folder.